Whistler XTR 695, Cobra XRS 9950, BEltronics (BEL) Vector 955. Which is the best radar detector under

 remote models whose Aura camera database we've tested and found to have some big gaps in its camera-location coverage.
 It lags badly in accuracy and in adding new

-comparison test proves conclusively that it will pester a commuter daily with
+recent comparison test proves conclusively that it will pester a commuter daily with

 radar false alarms when passing those ubiquitous roadside door openers and similar microwave sources.